Welcome to the Derby City Children's Social Care Online Procedures.

 In this the procedures, all Children's Social Care Policies, Values and Principles are located in Chapter 1.1.1, with which users are recommended to familiarise themselves before accessing any of the other procedures.

-If you wish to make comments about the procedures site, or suggestions about individual chapters, please contact Jasmine Nembhard-Francis, Head of Service, Quality Assurance.
+If you wish to make comments about the procedures site, or suggestions about individual chapters, please contact Nelly Anderton-Pope Quality Assurance and Practice Development Manager.

 If a chapter has been significantly amended or is new, it is marked as such in the Contents List and at the top of the relevant chapter.